michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.2.2 =
+- Fixed an issue that values set to textarea tags were not escaped.
 - Changed the positions of the + and - repeatable buttons.

 = 3.2.1 - 2014/09/29 =